streamshub/flink-sql/README.md

     ```
     minikube image build . -t flink-sql-runner:latest
     ```
-4. Create an `FlinkDeployment` CR which references the image you just built (`flink-sql-runner:latest`).
+4. Create a `FlinkDeployment` custom resource that references the image you just built (`flink-sql-runner:latest`).
 5. Apply the `FlinkDeployment` to the `flink` namespace.
 This namespace has the RBAC setup (via helm) to run Flink Job.
 If you want to run in another namespace then apply the `install/flink-namespace-rbac.yaml` to the chosen namespace.

 ## Building the documentation